pdx-cs-sound/fm/README.md

 modifies note release time.
 A MIDI "panic" control message will turn off the synthesizer and exit.

-## Limitations
+## Status

-* There is currently no flowgraph, which severely limits what can be done without modifying the source code.
+* [x] The keyboard by default currently tries to listen for a MIDI keyboard connection, behaving as a MIDI output device.
+This may not work on Windows or Mac.
+Add a config file to use a particular keyboard and its controllers.

+* [x] Add volume knob support.

+* [ ] FM frequency and amplitude can be set only by editing the source.
+Other MIDI messages should be supported, particularly pitch wheel, mod wheel, sustain pedal.
+In short, full MIDI controls.

-* The envelope generator is currently a fixed linear attack-release (AR) envelope.
-This should be extended to full ADSR and made configurable.
+* [ ] Extend the fixed linear attack-release (AR) envelope, to full ADSR and make configurable.
 Seperate envelopes should be able to be applied to separate operators where this makes sense.

-* FM and its frequency and amplitude can be set only by editing the source.
-Other MIDI messages should be supported, particularly pitch wheel, mod wheel, pan, volume, pedal and program change.

-* The keyboard by default currently tries to listen for a MIDI keyboard connection, behaving as a MIDI output device.
-This may not work on Windows or Mac.
-An optional command line argument can override this, though.

-* JACK is not supported.

-* One-channel (mono) output.

-## Future Work

-* Implement flowgraph setup.

-* Add better user controls.

-* Read synth config from a file at startup.

-* Add stereo.
+* [ ] Add a VCF.

+* [ ] Add a flowgraph for general configuration, with its own config file.

+* [ ] Support JACK MIDI (?).

+* [ ] Stereo.

 ## Notes